jspalms/RandomBank/README.md

 1. Finish keycloak setup
 2. Add kafka to produce integration event off the back of a domain event
 3. Add some endpoint with an authentication policy
+3a.
+Add logging - make it structured with tracing and look nice
 4. Containerise it
 5. Finish the readme
 6. Add a frontend?